Loyalty Program Emails for Ecommerce: What to Send and When

 Common Mistakes

 Not personalizing.
 "Dear Loyalty Member" is lazy.
-Use their name, reference their tier, mention their points balance.
+Use their name, reference their tier, mention their points balance, and recommend products based on their purchase history.
 Make it feel like the email was written for them specifically.

 Hiding the program.
 If the only place to learn about your loyalty program is a buried page on your website, most customers will never find it.
 Promote it in your welcome series, post-purchase emails, and regular campaigns.